ryanbreed/FPGAIPFilter/README.md

 For test data input use USB Blaster.

 ## Status
-- Using https://github.com/victoredwardocallaghan/bindings-libftdi (forked @ https://github.com/tau-tao/bindings-libftdi) can drive the initial test sample
+- Using https://github.com/victoredwardocallaghan/bindings-libftdi (forked @ https://github.com/tau-tao/bindings-libftdi) can drive the "InitialTest.sof" sample from test/FtdiTest1.hs
-test/FtdiTest1.hs

 ## Todo
 - See projects / issues